FirestormViewer/phoenix-firestorm/README_BUILD_FIRESTORM_WIN32.txt

 	mkdir /cygdrive/c/code
 	cd /cygdrive/c/code
 	hg clone http://hg.phoenixviewer.com/phoenix-firestorm-lpgl
-	cd phoenix-firestorm-lgpl

 Make sure to copy fmod.dll into both your indra/ folder and also libraries/i686-win32/Release and libraries/RelWithDebInfo

+COMMAND LINE BUILDS
+===================

 Open up cygwin and navigate to your code directory.
 Example:
-	cd /cygdrive/c/my/path/to/phoenix-firestorm
+        cd /cygdrive/c/my/path/to/phoenix-firestorm-lgpl

-COMMAND LINE BUILDS
-===================

 Execute the command to build firestorm in the cygwin window: